-People find CDs are the right fit for them for different reasons.
-One may be a need to instill fiscal discipline in your life.
-If you find yourself constantly borrowing from your savings account for unnecessary or unplanned purchases, a CD may help you get through a short- or long-term spending freeze by knowing that you’ll incur a penalty if you withdraw money early.
+An added bonus for some is that a certificate can instill fiscal discipline in your life.
+If you find yourself constantly borrowing from your savings account for unnecessary or unplanned purchases, a certificate may help you get through a short- or long-term spending freeze by knowing that you’ll incur a penalty if you withdraw money early.

-How Long Do I Keep My Money in a CD?
+How Long Do I Have to Keep My Money in a Certificate?

-Different financial institutions may offer CDs with different terms.
-At PSECU, we offer certificates with terms that range from three months to 60 months, or five years.
-You can choose the length that fits your needs.
-Generally, the longer the term, the higher the APY.
-When choosing a term, consider what may be coming up in your life that you’ll need the money for and choose accordingly.
+When choosing a term, consider what’s coming up in your life that you’ll need the money for and choose accordingly.
 For example, if you know you’re hoping to use the money to redo your kitchen in three years, don’t choose a five-year term or you’ll face a penalty when you withdraw the funds.